frictionlessdata/datapackage/source/data-packages.rst

 The metadata MUST have the following keys and values:

 * name (required) - short url-usable (and preferably human-readable) name of the package.
-This must be lowercase alpha-numeric name without spaces.
-It may include "." or "_" or "-" characters.
+This must be lowercase and contain only alphanumeric characters along with ".", "_" or "-" characters.
 It will function as a unique identifier and therefore should be unique in relation to any registry in which this package will be deposited (and preferably globally unique).

 The metadata SHOULD have the following keys and values: